|

 how to sew, what material and techniques to use.
 Our flags

-simply last longer.
-We know our flags inside out, every
+and banners simply last longer.
+We know our products inside out, every

-step, every detail, and can offer you a product you are
+step, every detail, and can offer you something you are

 proud to display, and we are